Biography

 After studies in London (Jill Severs) and The Hague (Ton Koopman), harpsichordist and organist James Johnstone has forged a career as recitalist, chamber musician, continuo player and teacher, performing and recording with all the major UK-based period instrument ensembles, as well as groups in Germany, Canada, Italy and Holland.
 As a recitalist he has performed in Great Britain, Denmark, Holland, Germany, France, Spain, Italy, Poland, Switzerland, Israel, Equador, Colombia and the United States.

-He was a principal keyboard player for the Gabrieli Consort and Players for 17 years, a member of the chamber ensemble Florilegium for 10 years, and currently works with Sir John Eliot Gardiner and the Monteverdi Choir.
+He was a principal keyboard player for the Gabrieli Consort and Players for 17 years, a member of the chamber ensemble Florilegium for 10 years, and for 16 years with Sir John Eliot Gardiner and the Monteverdi Choir.
+Recently he has joined the Constellation Choir and Orchestra.

-James teaches early keyboards at the Guildhall School of Music & Drama, and the Royal Academy of Music London.
+James teaches early keyboards at the Royal Academy of Music and the Guildhall School of Music & Drama in London.

 In 2016 he began a critically acclaimed series of recordings for Metronome Recordings, including the complete organ works of Bach.
-Volume 3 of this series is due for release January 2021.
-A disc of Couperin and d’Anglebert’s complete organ music was released in 2019.
+Upcoming releases will include Bach’s Art of Fugue on harpsichord, the six violin and harpsichord sonatas with Rodolfo Richter and further volumes of Bach organ music.